Raunistar/Javascript-Ultimate-Docs/JavaScript/docs/Events.md

     stopImmediatePropagation() is stronger than stopPropagation() since it does not allow any handler to execute again.

     When to use:
-    - You want Exactly One Listener to respond
+    - You want Exactly One Listener to respond for just one time.
     - You need to cancel other listeners on the same element.

     Example: